CatAvadani/travel-app-expo/README.md

 ### Description

 Bon Voyage is a travel app built with React Native and Expo.
-The app is designed to help users explore exciting travel destinations, save their favorites, and book trips.
-It also features Firebase authentication for user sign-up and login, and it provides real-time searching and filtering of travel options.
+The app is designed to help users explore exciting travel destinations,and save their favorites.
+It also features Firebase authentication for user sign-up and login, searching, and filtering of travel options.
 This app was built with the primary goal of learning and practicing React Native, and to apply and extend the knowledge I gained throughout my Front-End Development studies.

 ### Features

-   - Firebase Authentication: Sign up and login with email/password.
-(Social media authentication (Google, Facebook, Twitter) to be implemented.)
+   - Firebase Authentication: Sign up and login with email/password. *[Social media authentication (Google, Facebook, Twitter) to be implemented.]*
    - Browse Destinations
    - Search and Filter
    - Save Favorites